Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 1. Node A Tessera returns the hash for the encrypted transaction payload to Node A GoQuorum

-9. Node A mints the transaction across the network.
+1. Node A mines the transaction across the network.

 10. Node A & Node B being party to the contract will `/receive` decrypted payload, ACOTHs (for `PSV` also merkle root) from the respective Tessera Nodes.